adamfeuer/nuttx-companion/docs/user/quickstart.rst

        $ git clone https://github.com/apache/incubator-nuttx.git nuttx
        $ git clone https://github.com/apache/incubator-nuttx-apps apps

 #.
-List Possible NuttX Base Configurations
+List Possible Apache NuttX Base Configurations

    Find your hardware and a good starting application in the list of base configurations.
-In the application list, ``nsh`` is the NuttX Shell, an interactive commandline that's a good starting place if you're new.
+In the application list, ``nsh`` is the Apache NuttX Shell, an interactive commandline that's a good starting place if you're new.

     .. code-block:: bash